DEFRA/ffc-demo-payment-web/README.md

 ## Running the project locally

-The web site can authenticate using [Okta](https://www.okta.com/), or using stubbed authentication for local development.
+The web site can authenticate using [Okta](https://www.okta.com/), B2C, or by using stubbed authentication for local development.
 To use the stubbed authentication set `OIDC_PROVIDER` to `"dev"`.

 Okta specific environment variables must be set if `OIDC_PROVIDER` is set to `"okta"`.